unahouExosite/docs/portals/README.md

 * Request body is an object of [device objects](#device-object).
 Currently only the following keys may be updated:

-    * `"info": {"description": ...}` - description under info (optional)
+    * `"info": {"description": ...}` - description under info, optional.

-    If you send any keys besides these, it will do nothing.
+    If any keys beside these are sent, they will be ignored.

 * Requires authentication.

 ##### Response

 * `200 OK`: Returned along with a body containing an object of [device objects](#device-object) if the devices were updated successfully.
 However, if any device(s) failed to update, 200 OK will still be returned, with an additional error object at the top of the response body.
 This error object will provide error details for each device (see error example).
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to update the device.
+    * Returned if the caller does not have permission to update one or more of the devices.
 * `404 Not Found`: Returned if the device rid is invalid.

 ##### Example